pflashgary/Rust-Learnings/content/posts/gantt.md

 ```

 The function takes in a slice of `Feature` objects, `value`, and a Serde serializer, `serializer`.
-The function sorts the input slice of `Feature` objects by the `start` field and then serializes the sorted slice using the provided `serializer`.
+The function sorts the input slice of `Feature` objects by the `start_date` field and then serializes the sorted slice using the provided `serializer`.
 The function returns a `Result` type that represents the outcome of the serialization process.
 If the serialization is successful, the result will contain the serialized value of type `S::Ok`.
 If an error occurs during serialization, the result will contain an error value of type `S::Error`.
 The function uses the `where` clause to specify that the type of the `serializer` must implement the `Serializer` trait.
 This allows the function to be used with any serializer that implements this trait, making it more flexible and reusable.
 The method `to_owned()` is a method that creates a new owned value (a deep copy) from a borrowed value, such as a reference.
 In this case, the method is used to convert the input slice of `Feature` objects, `value`, into an owned vector of `Feature` objects.
 This is necessary because the sorting operation needs to modify the contents of the vector, and a reference to the original slice cannot be modified.
 By creating an owned copy, the original data remains unchanged, and the sort operation can be performed on the copy.

 ##### Program